swahlquist/LingoLinq/CODE_INVESTIGATION.md

 support is utilized, as we mostly use it to bootstrap Ember views.
 The web app, as well as all the mobile apps, communicate via the same API for consistency.

 To allow for future sharding, I don't use raw database IDs in my apps.
-CoughDrop implements a `global_id` attribute which future-proofed for sharding if it ever came up.
-We ended up using for some other helpers along the way, but the basic format for IDs in CoughDrop is "#shardnum#_#dbid#".
+SweetSuite implements a `global_id` attribute which future-proofed for sharding if it ever came up.
+We ended up using for some other helpers along the way, but the basic format for IDs in SweetSuite is "#shardnum#_#dbid#".

 JSON generation for the API is all housed in `lib/json_api` rather than using the standard Rails JSON generators.